neochrome/docker-bastion/README.md

 to keep things safe.

 ## Usage
-Since host keys are generated on demand upon launch, you might want to store them in a separate data container.
-For this purpose the VOLUME `/etc/ssh` is defined and may used like:
+SSH host keys will be generated on demand upon launch.
+You might want to store them in a separate data container to have them persist when upgrading or similar.
+For this purpose the volume `/etc/ssh` is defined and may used like:

 ```
 $ docker volume create bastion-keys